mittinatten/everybodycodes/README.md

-# Everybodycodes
+# Everybody Codes 2024

-Trying to do this in Elixir.
+Trying to do [Everybody Codes](https://everybody.codes/home) in Elixir.
 To run a quest start a REPL

 ```
 $ iex -S mix